Timverhoogt/progress-tracker/VSCODE_TESTING_GUIDE.md

 ### Watch Mode

-- Click the 👁️ watch icon in Test Explorer
+- Click the 👁️ watch icon in the Testing sidebar
 - Tests will re-run automatically when files change

 ---